Plug-in Channel Estimation with Dithered Quantized Signals in Spatially Non-Stationary Massive MIMO Systems

 \subsection{Channel vector estimation via BLMMSE}

 Next, we numerically evaluate the BLMMSE-based channel vector estimator in terms of the normalized MSE, which is given by

 Given an estimated channel covariance, we calculate the NMSE with 100 i.i.d. random channel realizations.
-The averaged results under various $\lambda$ and various $N$ are depicted in Fig.~\ref{fig:E_NMSE_lambda} and Fig.~\ref{fig:E_NMSE_N}, respectively, where the lower bound is given by the BLMMSE estimator obtained using the true channel covariance.
+The averaged results under various $\lambda$ and $N$ are depicted in Fig.~\ref{fig:E_NMSE_lambda} and Fig.~\ref{fig:E_NMSE_N}, respectively, where the lower bound is obtained by using the true channel covariance.
+Since the basic channel covariance estimators without APS fitting are not guaranteed to generate PSD matrices (especially under small $N$), their results may not be directly applicable to channel estimation.
+We therefore only present channel estimation results based on APS fitting.
 It is observed again that the choice of $\lambda$ significantly influences the estimation performance of the dithered case.
 By applying a proper $\lambda$ (e.g., $\lambda=1$ in Fig.~\ref{fig:E_NMSE_N}) the channel estimate can be considerably improved compared to the non-dithered case for a large range of number of samples.
 Moreover, it is seen from Figs.~\ref{fig:E_NF_lambda} and \ref{fig:E_NMSE_lambda} that the trend of tuning $\lambda$ in BLMMSE based channel estimation is different from the trend in channel covariance estimation.
 In the range of $1\leq\lambda\leq2$, the results of BLMMSE-based channel estimation are no longer as robust as the results in covariance estimation even under large $N$.
 The optimal choices of $\lambda$ for the two estimation problems are also different, e.g., $\lambda^\star \approx 1.5$ in Fig.~\ref{fig:E_NF_lambda} and $\lambda^\star\approx 1.2$ in Fig.~\ref{fig:E_NMSE_lambda} under $N=500$.